cloud66/apps/README.md

-# EasyDeploy apps for Cloud 66 Docker stacks
+# EasyDeploy&trade; Apps for Cloud 66 Docker stacks

 ## Steps to build your own EasyDeploy app